birdflop/BirdTickets/README.md

 If you run into any issues or bugs, you can ask for help in the Birdflop Hosting Discord: https://discord.gg/ZrRvTMu.

 # TODO
-1. Close inactive tickets
+1. Give -help subcommands
-2. Close tickets with lock reaction
+2. Setticketowner command
-3. Log ticket owner and members - High Priority
+3. Close tickets with lock reaction
-4. Make -help fancy - High priority
+4. Close inactive tickets